Gornak40/algolymp/README.md

 ### About

-Fara provides custom select language for `serve.cfg`.
+Fara provides a custom selection language for `serve.cfg`.

 Queries must follow the following structure: